singhpalash/RV32IF-Processor/README.md

 # RV32IF
-Design and implementation of RV32IF
+Design and implementation of RV32IF Processor
  ## INTRODUCTION
 This project presents the design and implementation of an RV32IF pipelined processor based on the RISC-V architecture.
 It includes full support for RV32I (integer instructions) and is being extended to support RV32F (floating-point instructions).